Crappie Vs Bluegill – What’s the Difference?

 A basic comparison of the two species can help you determine which fish is best for catching.
 Both species are generally rounder than the Bluegill, but the former has a more football-like shape.
 Bluegills are smaller than crappies and average a catch in the nine-inch range, while the former rarely exceeds six inches.
 Although both species are tasty, most anglers agree that the bluegill is superior, as it has a better flavor and less mushy meat.

 The bluegill is a smaller, flattened fish that resembles a bream.
 Their large dorsal fins have six to eight spines and end in a big lobe.
-Perch, on the other hand, only have two dorsal fins.
-Crappie are known as white perch in north Louisiana, where their white flesh is prized.
-The fish are so popular in Louisiana, the state legislature has made them the official freshwater fish.
+Perch, on the other hand, only has two dorsal fins.
+Crappies are known as white perch in north Louisiana, where their white flesh is prized.
+The fish are so popular in Louisiana, that the state legislature has made them the official freshwater fish.

 Size

 Depending on the species and region, the size of crappie and bluegill will vary greatly.
 Generally, crappie are bigger than bluegill but are shorter and rounder in appearance.
-The average size of an adult crappie is 4-10 inches, while bluegill are rarely over a foot long.
-Crappie will grow to be between three and four pounds, depending on the location.
-Crappie can even reach world records!
+The average size of an adult crappie is 4-10 inches, while bluegill is rarely over a foot long.
+Crappies will grow to be between three and four pounds, depending on the location.
+Crappies can even reach world records!

 Best fishing methods for crappie and bluegill